-- a) The assessment shall include a minimum of three individual search areas. - b) The individual search areas shall be a minimum of one (1) acre or 43,560 ft2 (4,046 m2) and maximum of two (2) acres or 87,120 ft2 (8,094 m2).
-For a minimum total assessment search area of three (3) acres or 130,680 ft2 (12,141 m2). - c) Each individual search area shall not share boundaries with one another to minimize overlap of the training aids between individual search areas. - d) Flags, printed maps, or Global Positioning System (GPS) coordinates shall be utilized to mark the boundaries for the individual search areas. - e) A minimum of one individual search area shall be blank. - f) A minimum of one individual search area shall contain one (1) or two (2) training aid(s). - g) The remaining individual search areas shall have zero (0), one (1), or two (2) training aid(s) per each individual search area. - h) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - i) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of \approx 33 ft (10 m). - j) The training aid(s) shall be placed anywhere from ground level to 6 ft (\sim 2 m) high.

-- k) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - I) The assessment should take no more than 30 minutes per individual search area.
+- a) The assessment shall include a minimum of three individual search areas. - b) The individual search areas shall be a minimum of one (1) acre or 43,560 ft (4,046 m) and maximum of two (2) acres or 87,120 ft (8,094 m).
+For a minimum total assessment search area of three (3) acres or 130,680 ft (12,141 m). - c) Each individual search area shall not share boundaries with one another to minimize overlap of the target odorstraining aids between individual search areas. - d) Flags, printed maps, or Global Positioning System (GPS) coordinates shall be utilized to mark the boundaries for the individual search areas. - e) A minimum of one individual search area shall be blank. - f) A minimum of one individual search area shall contain one (1) or two (2) training aid(s). - g) The remaining individual search areas shall have zero (0), one (1), or two (2) training aid(s) per each individual search area. - h) The number of training aid(s) per individual search area shall be determined by a random number generator or the assessor's discretion based individual search area's constraints. - i) If the individual search area contains two (2) training aids then each training aid shall be separated by a minimum of $\approx \frac{2033}{100}$ ft (610 m). - j) The training aid(s) shall be placed anywhere from ground level to 6 ft $(\simeq 2 \text{ m})$ high. - k) The training aid(s) shall be placed a minimum of 30 minutes before the assessment begins. - The assessment should take no more than 30 minutes per individual search area.
 Based on the topography and the complexity of the individual search area(s), additional time per individual search area(s) may be allowed.
 The assessor shall notify the canine team(s) of the maximum search time prior to beginning the assessment.